thyycale/period-00-PRACTICE/README.md

 # period-00-PRACTICE
-Repository created to practice the use of studioweb
+Repository created to practice the use of GitHub.